phuchoang2603/phuchoang-sbs/content/posts/productivity-workspace.md

 draft: false
 featureimage: https://i.imgur.com/s5YGDig.png
 ---

-*This is the first blog in a series on how I organize my work process, both physically and online.
-This includes my workspace, file management, and planning.*

 Today, I would like to introduce you to the journey of optimizing my workspace environment, or in simpler terms, my desk setup.
 In fact, I am not someone who strictly adheres to principles in life.
 However, I really enjoy working in a disciplined environment and always strive to optimize it for effective studying and working.
 To achieve the setup I have today, I had to tear down and rebuild this workstation more than 10 times.
 Finally, I am truly satisfied with it.
 It not only satisfies me aesthetically but also makes me eager to work as soon as I step into this room (well, not quite true because nowadays most of the time I feel most productive when working from a coffee shop...).
 ## Initial set-up from 2021, when I was just a 9th-grade middle schooler